Task-Tracker-Systems/Task-Tracker-Device/doc/software-architecture.md

 The rectangles with bold border are packages.
 The label at the bottom of each package is the name of the package.
+Each component consists of one or more components.

 ### Enterprise Business Rules